bananu7/ktmtps/README.md

 The board has convenient 4mm mounting holes which I initially assumed to be spaced by 15mm.
 I took my ready CAD file, got rid of the perimeter plastic around the board (the new one wouldn't fit, anyway) and moved the pins around.
 That has proven to be an utter failure.
 Removing the wall around the pins meant that they had much less time to cool on every layer, so they came out as poorly defined blobs that broke out even before I got the print off the bed.
 No worries, though, as the board didn't fit anyway, with the holes apparently being spaced 16mm in one direction and **15.5mm** in the other.
 Eek.
 I just used wood screws to hold the board in place, for now.
 In fact, those sensors are so good that even holding the magnet in your fingers above the surface produces reasonable results!
 Compared to my earlier attempts with linear hall sensors, this is a huge difference.

 As far as screws go, I was able to find a reasonable mounting screw for now, but I definitely need to redesign the PCB so that it's shorter on one end, because it does get annoying.
 Having more clearance near the screw would be really helpful.

+That being said, after hooking up the direction pin to Vcc (this is a huge benefit of using the 5600 over the 5043!) for counter-clockwise-positive operation and putting it on the TB set, it worked just fine - albeit ratiometrically over 360 degrees.
+That was already great, though, as the chip can be straightforwardly programmed over just I2C with no HV required.
+In fact, instead of writing my own library, I used this [excellent example] with a human-friendly interface.
+Unfortunately during testing, even though I only wanted to play with runtime setting, I must've fat-fingered something and burned the angle settings in.
+Thankfully, the chip can accept that 3 times, so it wasn't bricked just yet.

+> Note: The sensor has two possibilities of range settings that were (and still are) a bit confusing to me.
+Either you write into the MANG (angle) register to set the range of operation, or you write to ZPOS/MPOS to set the start and stop angles (corresponding to 0V and Vcc).
+Once the ZPOS/MPOS pair has been burned in, the MANG can't even be set dynamically.
+MANG can be burned in just once.
+ZPOS/MPOS can be burned in 3 times.

+The software in the example works by allowing you to set the start and end values simply by rotating the magnet to appropriate position.
+Of course this is rather imprecise, but was enough for my testing.
+One more feature that it has is the raw angle display, which allowed me to more precisely measure the actual operating range of the sensor.
+To my surprise, it came out to only be **78 degrees**.
+I am not sure if the TBs have been zeroed-out prior to that, though, and will have to confirm with the original TPS.
+Either way, that meant that for testing I needed about 140 degrees of 0-5V sweep to get the desired mV/deg to obtain 0.6-3.8V.

+This has worked beautifully.
+I rotated the sensor to indicate almost 0, programmed start position, turned it 140 degrees, programmed end position, and then burned the angle settings and unplugged the I2C connection.
+This is the first case of a successfully permanently programmed sensor that technically could go into the bike!

 #### Wiring